manheim/manheim-cloudmapper/README.md

 Manheim's Cloudmapper Docker image

-This project provides common tooling, distributed as a Docker image, for managing Manheim's cloudmapper tooling.
-This project/repository is intended to be used (generally via the generated Docker image) alongside a configuration repository of a specific layout, containing configuration for one or more AWS accounts.
+This project provides a Docker image for managing Manheim's cloudmapper automation.
+This project/repository is intended to be used (via the generated Docker image) alongside a terraform module which runs the Docker image in AWS ECS on a schedulued cycle.

 * TravisCI Builds: <https://travis-ci.org/manheim/manheim-cloudmapper>
 * Docker image: <https://hub.docker.com/r/manheim/manheim-cloudmapper>